vtex-apps/io-documentation/docs/en/Recipes/development/vtex-io-cli-install.md

 >ℹ️ Before the installation, check if you have the command-line tool and library, [curl](https://curl.se/).

-Open your command line and run the following command to **VTEX IO'S CLI**:
+Open your command line and run the following command to install **VTEX IO'S CLI**:

 ```sh
 curl -L https://vtex.io/vtexcli/install | sh